 The dark feud between Ken and the Church of Scientology wasn’t going away anytime soon.
 Shining a light on the horrific circumstances surrounding McPherson’s death had turned Ken into a war hero amongst the critics of the controversial organization.
 For devout Scientologists, this made him an enemy of the Church—an enemy of exalted stature.
 In the intervening years, the dispute between Ken Dandar and the Scientology lawyers had become an all-out, name-calling, rock-throwing war.

 It was going to be extremely difficult being in the same room with the Scientologists we were suing.
 And doing it alone without Ken by my side was simply unimaginable.
 I told him that we needed to call attorney Luke Lirot.
 He’d also worked on the McPherson case—he understood exactly what we were up against.
-I was certain that if he was available, he’d be willing to help.
+I was certain that he’d be willing to help if he were available.

 I’d hired Luke a few months after Kyle died when it became apparent that the Clearwater Police Department wasn’t following basic police procedures in its investigation of Kyle’s death.
 He’d helped me with the police back then, and now—three years later, after we’d spent countless hours on the phone—I’d finally meet Luke in person.

 When Ken’s Hummer pulled into mediator Peter Grilli’s shrubbery-edged parking lot, there he was, casually leaning against his vehicle.
 He was exactly how I’d imagined: laid back, unpretentious, and confidant.
 This morning he was wearing the required uniform, white shirt and tie, and a well-tailored navy-blue suit.
 I suspected his wardrobe of choice would’ve been a bit more casual when I spied a trio of leather bracelets encircling both wrists, perhaps the last vestige of his hippie days before studying law at the University of San Francisco.

 Mediations are rigidly organized.
 The entering and exiting of conference rooms are strategically timed to make certain that defendants and plaintiffs never accidentally cross paths.